psetinek/simshift/docs/pages/extending_simshift.rst

         ...
         ...

-To then use your new model, simply link your model config in the main.yaml (ADD LINK) config file.
+To then use your new model, simply link your model config in the ``main.yaml`` (`source code <https://github.com/psetinek/simshift/blob/main/configs/main.yaml>`_) config file.

 Adding Unsupervised Domain Adaptation Algorithms
 ------------------------------------------------

-New UDA algorithms should inherit from the provided ``ccc`` (ADD LINK) class.
+New UDA algorithms should inherit from the provided ``DAAlgorithm`` (`source code <https://github.com/psetinek/simshift/blob/main/simshift/da_algorithms/base_da_algorithm.py#L16>`_) class.
 You simply have to add any configuration hyperparameters as needed, and implement an
 ``_update`` method.
 This ``_update`` method should compute all needed losses for optimization and store them in ``self.loss`` and ``self.loss_dict``.
 Just as when adding new models, new UDA algorithms should registered via the ``@register_da_method`` decorator.
-For an example, see the ``DeepCORAL``
+For an example, see the ``DeepCORAL`` class (`source code <https://github.com/psetinek/simshift/blob/main/simshift/da_algorithms/deep_coral.py#L11>`_).
-(ADD LINK) class.
 A minimal example template could look like this:

 .. code-block:: python